dokku/dokku.github.io/_posts/2021-09-XX-ansible-dokku.md

 See [here](https://github.com/ltalirz/ansible-playbook-dokku) for the code used in this blog post.
 Feel free to open issues on the tracker if you notice things to improve.

+Thanks go to all [contributors of the `ansible-dokku` role](https://github.com/dokku/ansible-dokku/graphs/contributors).

 ## Further reading